doofinder/events_manager/README.md

 do something with the event message.
 Events manager control RabbitMQ outages reconnecting with the server.

-Take in mind that the payload received by ampq should be json string that is parsed to elixir native term before call your consumer function
+Notice that the payload received by ampq should be json string that is parsed to elixir native term before call your consumer function

 ## Installation